Take online hearing quiz - Voted Top 5 in US by CNET! Test your hearing today

 Amplifon can guide and support you every step of the way.

-About 28.8 million American adults could benefit from using hearing aids.
+About 28.8 million American adults could benefit from hearing aids, but on average, people wait four years to seek help.

-One early sign of hearing loss that is quite common is misunderstanding people that are speaking to you.
-This can lead to misinterpretations and miscommunication between you and those you communicate with.
-If you often find yourself mistaking what people say, hearing loss could be to blame, and it might be time for a hearing test.
+One early sign is misunderstanding people speaking to you, leading to miscommunications.
+If you often mistake what people say, it might be time for a hearing test.

 You have trouble hearing in crowds

-One of the first signs that you're suffering from hearing loss is when you have difficulty following a conversation in crowds.
-If you often have trouble differentiating between who’s speaking to you in a noisy environment, you could be in the early stages of hearing loss.
+If you often have difficulty differentiating between who’s speaking to you in a noisy environment, you could be in the early stages of hearing loss.

 Your ears are ringing or buzzing